-The Ignatius University is affiliated with American Institute for Creative Living; the Rector of Ignatius is the Director of Training of American Institute.
+The Rector of Ignatius is Director of American Institute for Creative Living.
 A.I.C.L.’s counselor training program (courses of some eighty plus credits) had been evaluated and recommended for some twenty five years for undergraduate and graduate credit by the National Program for Non-Collegiate Sponsored Instruction, New York State Education Department.
 Currently these courses are included in the Ignatius U / Sofia U cooperative.
 American Institute for Creative Living is approved by the New York State Office of Alcohol and Substance Abuse Services (OASAS) for providing the educational component of the Credentialed Alcohol and Substance Abuse Counselors (CASAC).
 AICL is approved by the Educational Testing Service as a testing site for the College Level Equivalency Program CLEP including Military personnel.

 Ignatius University is affiliated with Sofia University, the largest university in Eastern Europe.
 Sofia University is both nationally and internationally accredited.
 We are accredited by the Bulgarian National Evaluation and Accreditation Agency (www.neaa.government.bg/en/homepage-2), which works in close connection with the National Agency for Quality Assessment and Accreditation of Spain, Madrid (ANECA); with AQA, Austria; Quality Assurance Agency (QAA) in UK; and French National Evaluation Committee (CNE).
 Furthermore, Sofia University has been evaluated by the United States Department of Education for participation in federal loan programs.
 Sofia University dates from the Middle Ages and is one of the leading universities of Europe.
 Sofia University is empowered by the Secretary of State of Indiana to operate in Indiana.

 Examinations: there is a monitored examination required in every course taken by Distance Learning.